Skip to main content

 Arrival by coach

-Travelling by bus is not only cheap and convenient, but also environmentally friendly.
-Find more tips about sustainable Berlin here.
+Like all vehicles travelling in Berlin city centre, coaches must also have the green environmental badge and comply with the green badge standard.
+Travelling by coach is therefore not only cheap and convenient, but also environmentally friendly.
+Find more tips for your sustainable trip to Berlin here.

 Gendarmenmarkt mit Blick auf den Deutschen Dom